edm00se/blog/_posts/2014-09-18-rest-is-best.md

 Recently I became a father.
 It's pretty awesome.
 I've got a daughter who gives me some pretty good smiles and other funny faces, so I've always got some good motivation to go home at the end of the day.
 This also means I've gone through some birthing classes in recent history.
 So consider this post's title to be a play on words, regarding the interpretation of infant feeding.
 You know, the old adage of "&lt;piece of mammalian anatomy that rhymes with REST&gt; is best" (unless contraindicated by medical or other conditions).

 ### Why is AJAX Not Good Enough?
-My last post, <a href="{{ site.url }}/xpages/unraveling-the-mvc-mysteries/">How to Bore Your Audience</a>, spent a bit of time on the "big picture", for the structure of modern and awesome XPage applications.
+My last post, <a href="/xpages/unraveling-the-mvc-mysteries/">How to Bore Your Audience</a>, spent a bit of time on the "big picture", for the structure of modern and awesome XPage applications.
 It also outlined my general distaste for overly large AJAX calls (specifically dojo xhrPost) when a simpler method (at least an xhrGet) would suffice.
 AJAX can return JSON data, though it is, by default, Asynchronous JS and **XML**.
 So what AJAX really is, if we're data format agnostic, is really just a programmatic network call to return a data payload of _something_.

 XPages does this by that dojo xhrPost call to call out where (the _partialRefresh_ id) to inject/replace the newly returned data.
 This happens to be (usually) HTML, a Dojo data store (in the event of an _xp:restService_ control, depending on your properties), and more (like if you refresh an _xp:scriptBlock_).
 This works, but when you keep your application logic on the server (and I suggest you do), that means you're often sending increasing amounts of information back and forth, in a partial(Refresh) capacity.